cats-can-code/analytics_system_phase_2/README.md

 For Git Bash:
 ```
-cd v2/dist/main
+cd application/dist/main
 ./main.exe
 ```

 For Windows Terminal:
 ```
-cd v2/dist/main
+cd application/dist/main
 main.exe
 ```
-- [ ] Zip the 'main' folder under v2/dist for distribution.
+- [ ] Zip the 'main' folder under application/dist for distribution.

 ## Quicktest

-- [ ] go to the dist folder under v2 and download the zip.
+- [ ] Go to the dist folder under application and download the zip.

 ## Working in teams

-### Warning: Multiple people modifying the same file would most likely cause conflicts when merging; create a duplicate and mark where the changes are made before merging and combine the code afterwards to avoid conflict.
+### Warning: Multiple people modifying the same file would most likely cause conflicts when merging; create a duplicate and mark where the changes are made before merging and combine the code afterward to avoid conflict.

 - [ ] Start with 'git pull' to get the latest code on your master branch:
 ```